Key contributions

 - Chapter – Theoretical and conceptual frameworks in paramedicine research in Introducing, designing, and conducting research for paramedics

-- Forthcoming: Chapter – Research Paradigms in Paramedic Research: Principles, design, and methods
+- Chapter – Research Paradigms in Paramedic Research: Principles, design, and methods

-I’m a member of the Violence in Paramedicine Research Group.
-The Violence in Paramedicine Research Group is a collaboration between Peel Regional Paramedic Services, Urgences-Santé, the University of Windsor, the University of Toronto, and Queen’s University.
+I was a member of the Violence in Paramedicine Research Group until its dissolution in 2025.
+The Violence in Paramedicine Research Group was a collaboration between Peel Regional Paramedic Services, Urgences-Santé, the University of Windsor, the University of Toronto, and Queen’s University.
 Together with a growing list of industry and community partners, we are committed to developing evidence-informed policy that:

 - Mitigates the risk of violence against paramedics and Emergency Medical Dispatchers (EMDs)